wbmmusic/led-file-maker/README.md

 ### Protocol Handler Issues
 The app uses a custom `atom://` protocol for loading images.
 This is properly configured in the latest version with the `standard: true` privilege.

+## Practical Usage Guide

+### Typical Hardware Setup

+**Common Microcontrollers:**
+- Arduino (SAMD11, SAMD21, SAMD51)
+- ESP32/ESP8266
+- STM32
+- Teensy

+**Storage:** SPI Flash chips (most common for embedded projects)

+**Matrix Sizes:** Typically 100×100 pixels or smaller for practical memory constraints

+### Understanding Pixel Ordering

+Since this tool targets **addressable LED strips** (where data flows from one LED to the next), the physical wiring pattern determines how pixels should be ordered in your animation file.

+**Why does this matter?**
+When you chain LED strips to form a matrix, the data signal flows in a continuous path.
+For example:
+- **Horizontal Snake:** Data enters top-left, goes right across row 1, then continues from the right end into row 2 going left, then row 3 going right, etc.
+- **Vertical Snake:** Data enters top-left, goes down column 1, then up column 2, down column 3, etc.
+- **Start Corner:** Your data input can begin at any corner (top-left, top-right, bottom-left, bottom-right)

+This tool pre-arranges your image pixels to match your physical LED chain order, so pixel index 0 in the file corresponds to the first LED in your chain, pixel 1 to the second LED, etc.

+### Determining Your LED Color Format

+Check your LED strip's **datasheet** to find the color order:
+- WS2812B → GRB
+- WS2811 → RGB
+- APA102 → BGR
+- SK6812 → GRB

+**Troubleshooting:** If your colors look wrong (e.g., red appears as green), you likely have the wrong color format selected.
+Try the other formats until colors display correctly.

+### Playback Frame Rate

+The player runs at **30fps by default**, but this is easily adjustable in your embedded code.
+Your microcontroller can play animations at any frame rate depending on your timing requirements and LED refresh constraints.

+### Double Buffering Recommendation

+For smooth playback, use **double buffering**:
+1. Buffer A holds the current frame being transmitted via DMA to LEDs
+2. Buffer B is being filled via DMA read from flash with the next frame
+3. Swap buffers when current frame transmission completes
+4. Repeat

+This ensures continuous playback without frame drops or stuttering.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: